 I receive the message that my ESET installation ended prematurelyKB Solution ID: SOLN2861|Last Revised: April 29, 2015

 - Installation is not successful: "Rolling back action"

-- A malware or exploit that is removing the Base Filtering Engine service is executing a Windows command (sc delete bfe) which causes the Base Filtering Engine to disappear after a restart.
+A malware or exploit that is removing the Base Filtering Engine service is executing a Windows command (sc delete bfe) which causes the Base Filtering Engine to disappear after a restart.
 This does not appear to be an issue isolated to Win32/Sirefef but to multiple Rogue Antivirus applications.
 This is similar to when a Rogue Antivirus executes the attrib command to hide all files.

 I. Run the ESET uninstaller utility to remove partial installations